Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Arizona and its opponents have combined to score more than 48 points in eight of 16 games this season.
+- Seattle and its opponents have combined to score more than 48 points in five of 16 games this season.

+- The two teams combine to score 48.5 points per game, 0.5 more than the over/under in this contest.

 - These two squads combine to surrender 41.5 points per game, 6.5 fewer than this contest's over/under.